a-aggarwal7/Portfolio/README.md

 ## 👨‍💻 About Me

-I’m a **Computer Science student at The King’s University** with a **Business Minor**, passionate about using data to tell stories, uncover insights, and solve real-world problems.
+I’m a **Computer Science graduate from The King’s University** with a **Business Minor**, passionate about using data to tell stories, uncover insights, and solve real-world problems.

 I’m currently building projects focused on **data analytics, business intelligence, and product strategy**, while sharpening my skills in **SQL, Python, and Tableau**.